 Jobs that require repetitive movement, heavy labor lifting, coupled with poor back or lifting posture can lead to unwanted weakening and strain of the spinal disc and spinal column.
 The daily accumulative results on the spine in poor work conditions can result in a degenerative effect on the spine and expose the worker to the possible herniated or bulging disc.

 Traumatic injuries to the spine often happen from a car accident, heavy lifting strain, and contact from physical sports or exercise.
 The repetitive motion and insult to the injury can start a degenerative disc cascade that can lead to a bulging or herniated disc.
-These types of injuries can cause symptomatic trauma to you back or neck.
+These types of injuries can cause symptomatic trauma to your lower back or neck.

 Poor And Unhealthy Posture

 Poor neck and back posture and lack of routine maintenance and exercise to strengthen your abdominal and back muscles, can also contribute to a bulging disc.
-Not protecting against poor lifting and posture habits while at work, home or play, can expose yourself to unwanted strains that can directly weaken you back and neck.
-A good example of poor posture is lifting mainly with your low back instead of keeping your back straight and using your legs to lift safely.
+Not protecting against poor lifting and posture habits while at work, home or play, can expose yourself to unwanted strains that can directly weaken your back and neck.
+A good example of poor posture is lifting mainly with your lower back instead of keeping your back straight and using your legs to lift safely.

 Degenerative disc disease, for some people, can be attributed to family genetics.
 The inherited risks for degenerative disc disease makes a person a high risk for a bulging or herniated disc as well as multiple level disc disease.

 What Are The Symptoms Of A Bulging Disc?